manjunath5496/Programming-Reference-Guide/README.md

 </tr>
 <tr>
 <td><a href="https://www.w3schools.com/jsref/obj_console.asp">console</a></td>
-<td>Returns a reference to the Console object, which provides methods for logging information to the browser's console (<a href="https://www.w3schools.com/jsref/obj_console.asp">See Console object</a>)</td>
+<td>Returns a reference to the Console object, which provides methods for logging information to the browser's console&nbsp;</td>
 </tr>
 <tr>
 <td><a href="https://www.w3schools.com/jsref/prop_win_defaultstatus.asp">defaultStatus</a></td>